Blink-182 discography

 Their fourth album, Take Off Your Pants and Jacket (2001), reached the number-one spot in the United States, Canada, and Germany.
 In its first week, the album sold more than 350,000 copies in the United States, eventually being certified double Platinum by the RIAA.
 The first two singles, ("The Rock Show" and "First Date") achieved moderate success internationally, while its third and final single "Stay Together for the Kids" had a weaker impact.
 The eponymously titled Blink-182 followed in 2003 and marked a stylistic shift for the group, infusing experimental elements into their usual pop punk formula, resulting in a more mature sound.
 The album spawned four singles: "Feeling This", "I Miss You", "Down", and "Always", with "I Miss You" having the greatest success and narrowly missing the top 40 of the Billboard Hot 100.
 "Feeling This" and "I Miss You", along with "All the Small Things" and "Bored To Death", remain the best-selling of the group's singles, which have all been certified Gold by the RIAA.
 DeLonge left the group in 2005, sending the band into what was termed an "indefinite hiatus."

 The trio reunited in 2009, and their sixth studio album, Neighborhoods, was released in 2011.
 While it was a top ten success on many charts around the globe, it did not prove to be as successful as their last album, and its singles "Up All Night" and "After Midnight" had weaker success on the charts in comparison to previous releases.
 Dogs Eating Dogs, an extended play containing new material, was self-released by the band after they departed their record label DGC in 2012, whom the group had been with since they reunited.
-After a second falling-out with DeLonge which resulted in his departure in January 2015, the band recruited Skiba as a replacement.
+After a second falling-out with DeLonge which resulted in his departure in January 2015, the band recruited Alkaline Trio's Matt Skiba as a replacement.
 The album's production was expedited without DeLonge, and their seventh record California was released in 2016.
 It was the band's first album to reach number-one on any chart since before the band's breakup, and their first ever in the UK; and each song from the album managed to reach chart positions in the US and the UK.
 The band's eighth studio album, Nine, was released on September 20, 2019.